 Eloy Ortiz Oakley is best known throughout California and the nation for implementing innovative programs and policies that help students succeed in college.
-Oakley strongly believes that California’s emerging economies demand a workforce with certificates and degrees and that the state’s 112 community colleges play a pivotal role in moving California forward.
-Under Oakley’s leadership, the Long Beach Community College District has received numerous awards for its efforts to improve student completion rates and for directly supporting a strong small business and entrepreneurship eco-system throughout the greater Los Angeles area how to succeed and grow their businesses.
+Oakley strongly believes that California’s emerging economies demand a workforce with quality credentials and that the state’s 113 community colleges play a pivotal role in moving California forward.
+Under Oakley’s leadership, the Long Beach Community College District has received numerous awards and recognitions for its efforts to improve student completion rates and for directly supporting a strong small business and entrepreneurship eco-system throughout the greater Southern California region.

-Partnering with the Long Beach Unified School District (LBUSD) and CSU Long Beach (CSULB), Oakley helped form the Long Beach College Promise.
-Through the College Promise, LBUSD administrators and high school teachers work with college faculty and staff to create clear pathways for students to follow as they move from one education institution to another.
-These pathways prepare LBUSD high school graduates to succeed in college and College Promise students are guaranteed a tuition-free semester at LBCCD and preferred admission status to CSULB after completing the transfer requirements.
-Preliminary reports suggest the College Promise measurably reduces demand for college level remediation, increases student persistence rates and creates financial efficiencies so LBCCD can educate more students for less money.
-The College Promise has been replicated by numerous colleges and universities throughout California and is cited as a model education partnership by several education organizations and foundations, including the California Little Hoover Commission, the Washington DC based Business Higher Education Forum and the White House Initiative on Education Excellence for Hispanics.
+Partnering with the Long Beach Unified School District (LBUSD) and California State University, Long Beach (CSULB), Oakley helped form the nationally recognized Long Beach College Promise (College Promise).
+Through the College Promise, LBUSD administrators and high school teachers work with college faculty and staff to create clear structured pathways for students to follow as they move from one education institution to another.
+These pathways prepare LBUSD high school graduates to succeed in college, and College Promise students are guaranteed a tuition-free year at LBCC and preferred admission status to CSULB after completing the transfer requirements.
+Reports suggest the College Promise measurably reduces demand for college level remediation, increases student persistence rates and creates financial efficiencies so LBCC can educate more students for less money.
+The College Promise has been replicated by numerous colleges and universities throughout California and is cited as a model education partnership by several education organizations and foundations, including the California Little Hoover Commission, the Washington DC based Business Higher Education Forum, the James Irvine Foundation, and the White House Initiative on Education Excellence for Hispanics.
 In 2015, President Obama launched the America’s College Promise initiative that was modeled in part on the Long Beach College Promise.

-To jumpstart the local economy, Oakley partnered with Goldman Sachs to launch the 10,000 Small Businesses Program to help small businesses grow and create jobs.
-This successful endeavor has taught more than 90 local business owners how to expand operations, increase profits and create more jobs in the region.
-Under Oakley’s leadership LBCCD increased the economic impact of the Los Angeles Regional Small Business Development Center Network by focusing on metrics that drive business development and job growth.
+To jumpstart the regions economy, Oakley partnered with Goldman Sachs to launch the 10,000 Small Businesses Program to help small businesses grow and create jobs.
+This successful endeavor has taught more than 600 local business owners how to expand operations, increase profits and create more jobs in the region.
+Under Oakley’s leadership, LBCC increased the economic impact of the Los Angeles Regional Small Business Development Center Network by focusing on metrics that drive business development and job growth.
 Most recently, he led the launch of Innovation Fund So Cal in partnership with the Kaufmann Foundation.
 Innovation Fund So Cal provides seed funding to promising start-ups and spurs local job creation.

-Oakley’s trailblazing efforts have been acknowledged through his appointments to the California Forward Leadership Council, the California Economic Summit, the Fair Shake Commission, California Community College Commission on the Future and the National American Association of Community Colleges 21st Century Commission on the Future of Community Colleges.
+Oakley’s trailblazing efforts have been acknowledged through his appointments to the California Forward Leadership Council, the California Economic Summit, the Fair Shake Commission, California Community College Commission on the Future and the American Association of Community Colleges 21st Century Commission on the Future of Community Colleges.
 He is frequently invited to speak to education, philanthropic and business organizations throughout the nation.
 In 2014, he was invited to provide testimony on minority serving institutions to the U.S. Senate Health, Education, Labor and Pension (HELP) Committee.
-In his remarks, Oakley stresses that if America is to remain competitive, it must adopt innovative reforms to ensure its citizens are provided a realistic opportunity to succeed in college, regardless of their socioeconomic or ethnic background.
+In his remarks, Oakley stresses that if America is to remain competitive, it must adopt innovative reforms to ensure its citizens are provided a realistic opportunity to succeed in college, regardless of their socioeconomic, racial or ethnic background.

-He is a member of the National Association for the Advancement of Colored People (NAACP), the National Council of La Raza (NCLR), the Association of California Community Colleges Administrators (ACCCA), the Presidents for Entrepreneurship Forum and a founding member of the President’s Alliance for Student Learning and Accountability and Latino President’s for Student Success.
+He is a member of the National Association for the Advancement of Colored People (NAACP), the Association of California Community Colleges Administrators (ACCCA), the Presidents for Entrepreneurship Forum and a founding member of the President’s Alliance for Student Learning and Accountability and Latino President’s for Student Success.